dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-app-boiler-plate.md

 For this tutorial, you can start with the boilerplate React app and CSS by checking out the setup from GitHub.
 To do this, see the [tutorial-boilerplate tag](https://github.com/dgraph-io/discuss-tutorial/releases/tag/tutorial-boilerplate).

-You can do this using the `git` CLI.
+Note: in case you don't use git you can download minimal boilerplate as indicated in the previous link or you can do this using the `git` CLI as shown below.

 ```sh
 git clone https://github.com/dgraph-io/discuss-tutorial